Gaetano Vaccaro – guitarist/co-songwriter/filmmaker

 Gaetano Vaccaro is first generation Sicilian, raised in Albany, NY.
 Influenced by the Sicilian guitar playing of his father and grandfather, Gaetano began studying various musical instruments in his early childhood.
 One might now be challenged to find an instrument he cannot play, well versed in guitar, bass, drums, saxophone, clarinet, flute, keyboards, and cello.
 Gaetano is skilled in numerous genres from rock to jazz to flamenco.
 He has studied under well-known jazz guitarists John Hilton and Pat Martino, and flamenco guitarist Miguel Angel Cortez.
-In addition to his duet work Taína Asili and his work with La Banda Rebelde, Gaetano performed across the country numerous times and put out two albums with hip hop/rock band Broadcast Live.
-Gaetano fell in love with Taina Asili and her son in 2006, and there began the journey of intertwining their music and family.
-His work in artistic focus on social justice compliments his activist work in LGBTQ and political prisoner movements.
+In addition to his duet work Taína Asili and his work with la Banda Rebelde, Gaetano performed across the country numerous times and put out two albums with hip hop/rock band Broadcast Live.
+Gaetano fell in love with Taína Asili and her son in 2006, and there began the journey of intertwining their music and family.

 Tonya Abernathy – back-up vocalist

 Tonya Abernathy has been singing professionally for many years, trained as a jazz vocalist.
 In Atlanta, GA, she sang with the well-known ska band The Robostos as the lead vocalist.
 Since her time with The Robostos, she has toured the nation many times in various musical constellations, and has worked as a session vocalist on several albums.
 In addition to her work with la Banda Rebelde, Tonya is lead vocalist for The Accents, Albany, NY’s premier band for weddings and special events.
 Tonya is deeply passionate about holistic health, and believes deeply in the healing powers of the voice.